Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Expected Costs Due to Settlement Latency

 Based on the empirically relevant CRRA case of Lemma~\ref{lemma:optimal_strategy_iso}, the estimated arbitrage bounds $\hat{d}^s_{t}$ at minute $t$ are given by

-where $\hat{\sigma}^s_t$ denotes the square-root of the estimated spot volatility on the sell-side exchange, and $\widehat{\mathbb{E}}_{t}\left(\tau\right)$ and $\widehat{\mathbb{V}}_{t}\left(\tau\right)$ denote the estimated conditional mean and variance of the latency distribution, respectively.
-Moreover, $B^s$ refers to the number of blocks that the sell-side exchange $s$ requires to consider incoming transactions as valid (see Table \ref{tab:descriptives_orderbook}).
-This exchange-specific security requirement thus further increases the settlement latency beyond the waiting time until a transaction's validation in the first block.\footnote{\textit{bitFlyer} and \textit{Liqui} do not report a minimum number of confirmations.
+where $\hat{\sigma}^s_t$ denotes the square root of the estimated spot volatility on the high-price exchange, and $\widehat{\mathbb{E}}_{t}\left(\tau\right)$ and $\widehat{\mathbb{V}}_{t}\left(\tau\right)$ denote the estimated conditional mean and variance of the latency distribution, respectively.
+Moreover, $B^s$ refers to the number of blocks the high-price exchange $s$ requires before considering incoming transactions valid (see Table \ref{tab:descriptives_orderbook}).
+This exchange-specific security requirement thus further increases the settlement latency beyond the waiting time until a transaction's validation in the first block.\footnote{\emph{bitFlyer} and \emph{Liqui} do not report a minimum number of confirmations.
 They rather use a discretionary system depending on the individual transaction and the state of the network.
 In this case, we assume the number of confirmations to be equal to the median across all exchanges that provide such information, which is 3.}

-We thus decompose the latency into two components: the time it takes until a transaction is included in the blockchain (i.e., the first block), $\tau$, and the additional time until exchanges accept the transaction as de facto being immutable.
-While $\tau$ is partially under the control of the arbitrageur, the validation time of subsequent blocks is exogenous.
+We thus decompose the settlement latency into two components: the time it takes until a transaction is included in the blockchain (i.e., the first block), $\tau$, and the additional time $\tau_B$ until exchanges accept the transaction as de facto being immutable.
+While $\tau$ is partially under the control of the arbitrageur by her choice of the settlement fee, the validation time of subsequent blocks is exogenous.
 In fact, we do not find evidence against non-zero autocorrelation in waiting times and constant volatility in the block validation time.
-This evidence supports the notion that the validation times of blocks are partially under control of the Bitcoin network and are internally impaired by the computational complexity of the underlying cryptographic problem.
+This evidence supports the notion that the validation times of blocks are partially under the control of the Bitcoin network and are internally impaired by the computational complexity of the underlying cryptographic problem.
 As a result, we can safely assume that the waiting times between subsequent blocks after the first one, which includes the current transaction, are independently and identically distributed.
 As validators append a new block on average every 9.7 minutes in our sample, we use this magnitude as the best-possible prediction of the time between two subsequent blocks, $\widehat{\mathbb{E}}_{t}\left(\tau_B\right)$.
 Accordingly, $\widehat{\mathbb{V}}_{t}\left(\tau_B\right)$ denotes the (sample) variance of the time between two consecutive blocks.